candle645/sdsapp/README.md

 7. Application runs as web server and accept connections at port 6543

-Configure container ports to make it available on host system, if necessary Run web browser and open "http://<youors server name or IP>:6543/"
+Configure container ports to make it available on host system, if necessary Run web browser and open "http://yours-server-name-or-IP":6543/"

 8. Login and permissions

 Any non-blank string accepted as user name/password.
 There are no real user password check for normal users, so any password is accepted.
 There are Built-in user: "candle" with password "candle645" who have full access to everything.

-User permissions configures in sdsapp/__init__.py, main ().
-See sdsapp/handlers/access.py for brief access control model description and access_handler.grant_permission () calls in sdsapp/__init__.py access configuration samples
+User permissions configured in sdsapp/__init__.py, main ().
+See sdsapp/handlers/access.py for brief access control model description and access_handler.grant_permission () calls in sdsapp/__init__.py for access configuration samples